stefaleon/SportsStore/README.md

 $ dotnet ef database update --context AppIdentityDbContext
 ```
 * The result is a new LocalDB database called *Identity* that you can inspect using the Visual Studio SQL Server Object Explorer.

+&nbsp;
+### 73 Define the Seed Data

+* Explicitly create the *Admin* user by seeding the database when the application starts.
+Add a class file called *IdentitySeedData.cs* to the *Models* folder and define the static class.
+* This code uses the UserManager<T> class, which is provided as a service by ASP.NET Core Identity for managing users, as described in Chapter 28.
+The database is searched for the *Admin* user account, which is created—with a password of *Secret123$* —if it is not present.
+Do not change the hard-coded password in this example because Identity has a validation policy that requires passwords to contain a number and range of characters.

+■ Caution: Hard-coding the details of an administrator account is often required so that you can log into an application once it has been deployed and start administering it.
+When you do this, you must remember to change the password for the account you have created.

+* To ensure that the Identity database is seeded when the application starts, add a statement to the *Configure* method of the *Startup* class.